 The training faculty from several colleges and departments at OSU has a long history using aquatic models for biomedical research and the study of fish health, with outstanding and unique facilities and infrastructure.

-- Dr. Robert Tanguay, Director, and Associate Professor, Enivron.
+- Dr. Robyn Tanguay, Director, and Associate Professor, Enivron.
 Mol.
 Toxiocol.- aquatic toxicology, zebrafish models

 - Dr. Michael Kent, Deputy Director and Professor, Microbiology and Biomedical Sciences - infectious diseases in zebrafish and salmonids